bsergean/libdeflate/README.md

     cmake ..
     make

+`make VERBOSE=1` will show all executed commands.

-To build also the example programs, just add the DEFLATE_BUILD_PROGRAMS option.
+To build also the example programs, just add the DEFLATE_BUILD_TEST_PROGRAMS option.

-    cmake -DDEFLATE_BUILD_PROGRAM=1 ..
+    cmake -DDEFLATE_BUILD_TEST_PROGRAMS=1 ..
     make

 The programs will be found under the build folder